DOI-ONRR/doi-extractives-data/research/14_sprint-inquisitive-impala/research_plan.md

 | | How would they they prefer to get this info it in the future? |
 | Test the effectiveness of the new site name. | What do our target users think they can get from the site based on the name & homepage content? |

 # Methods and desired participants

-Over the course of several weeks, we’d like to speak with at least 2-3 individuals from each of the following user groups for 50-minute remote or in-person 1:1 interviews:
+Over the course of several weeks, we’d like to speak with 5-8 individuals from several of the following user groups for 50-minute remote or in-person 1:1 interviews.

-- **NGOs:** We hypothesize that these folks need resources revenue data to be better informed in their advocacy work.
 - **Journalists:** We hypothesize that these folks need resources revenue data to use as source material for related stories.
-- **Academics:** We hypothesize that these folks need resources revenue data to inform related research.
+- **Researchers or other data users:** We hypothesize that academics and researchers need resources revenue data to inform their work.
+- **Citizens, advocates, and NGOs:** We hypothesize that resources revenue data can support these folks in their advocacy work.
-- **Government policymakers (federal, state, local & tribal):** We hypothesize that these folks need resources revenue data to make more informed policy decisions.
+- **Policymakers (federal, state, local & tribal):** We hypothesize that these folks need resources revenue data to make more informed policy decisions.
-- **Extractive industry staffers:** We hypothesize that these folks need resources revenue data to **_[??
-Need a hypothesis here]_**.

 # Recruitment strategy